 Overall I'd say there's not much difference between them all, therefore I've given them all the same score for now (I may revise this at a later date).
-They are all good.
+Very simply they are all good.

 Quorn: Mince - ⭐⭐⭐⭐✰ (not vegan)

 Frozen / 300g or 500g (chilled version also available)

 This is a really nice mince, but sadly it is not vegan.

 Plant Pioneers (Sainsburys): No Meat Mince - ⭐⭐⭐⭐✰

 Another nice frozen option.
 Made from textured soya protein pieces.
 This is the one we always try to have on hand in case we fancy something unplanned.
 This one is vegan, so we tend to pick this in favour of the Quorn frozen option above.

 Please note: There is a Plant Pioneers No Meat Mince chilled option, but it has a completely different recipe - that one is made from mushrooms and seitan.
 I haven't tried it yet, but I'll add it when I do.

 This is one of the chilled versions that we regularly buy.
 It's very nice and seems to have a slight edge over the frozen options.
 Just make sure you don't undercook it.